 The starting point for her current body of work began in 2013 in the Czech Republic when the artist revisited her mother’s homeland and developed a further interest in the notion of self.
 An interest in how an individual is constructed, threaded together by divergent strands of culture as well as the moments of time and place we exist.
 Gentle strands and crude stitches forming the pattern of conditioning imposed by external and internal influences.
 Weaving filters to see through, blankets to comfort ourselves, nets to save us and maps by which to navigate life.
 Formed by our simple yet almost all consuming need to survive and our equally strong desire for comfort.

-This re-acquaintance with personal narrative has resulted in many other works and exhibitions including paintings exhibited in Florid (Turner Galleries and 45 Downstairs, 2014) which Jude Van Der Merwe (Artlink, 2014) described as “These exquisite meditations of texture, pattern and form convey a floating harmony where the ‘stitches’ become their own self-contained universe of memory.”
-As well as the exhibition with Olga Cironis Lines That Define (Paper Mountain, 2016) in which Laetitia Wilson (The West Australian Newspaper, 2016) described Dare’s work: “Such spatial and linear fields and patterns appear to be about the cosmos, the growth of lichen, cellular clusters, the movement of reeds under water, or the play of light, yet they are equally about internal worlds of thought, memory, emotion and identity.”
+This re-acquaintance with personal narrative has resulted in many individual art works and whole exhibitions including paintings exhibited in the group show Florid which art critic Jude Van Der Merwe described as “These exquisite meditations of texture, pattern and form convey a floating harmony where the ‘stitches’ become their own self-contained universe of memory.”
+As well as the exhibition with Olga Cironis Lines That Define in which art critic Laetitia Wilson described Dare’s work: “Such spatial and linear fields and patterns appear to be about the cosmos, the growth of lichen, cellular clusters, the movement of reeds under water, or the play of light, yet they are equally about internal worlds of thought, memory, emotion and identity.”

-In addition her work has been awarded 6 art awards and is included in the Edith Cowan University, City of Joondalup, St John of God, Princess Margaret Hospital and Old Swan Brewery as well as other private and public national and international collections.
-Since 2008 the artist has been a resident of Gotham Studios.
-This year she participated in Arteles Creative Center, Hämeenkyrö, Finland annual Silence Awareness Existence residency.
-Dare has taught art in prisons, Tafe, Curtin University, Applecross Senior High School’s Gifted & Talented Program, Nascha Inc (disabilities services) as well as through various public and private organisations and art centres.
+In addition Dare’s work is included in the Edith Cowan University, City of Joondalup, St John of God, Princess Margaret Hospital and Old Swan Brewery as well as other private and public national and international collections.
+Since 2008 the artist has been a member of Gotham Studios.
+She has participated in three residencies at Arteles Creative Centre (Silence Awareness Existence, Finland), Midland Arts Centre (The Fabric of Us), and Perth Institute of Contemporary Art (Interplay).
+The artist has has taught art in prisons, Tafe, Curtin University, Applecross Senior High School’s Gifted & Talented Program, Nascha Inc (disabilities services) as well as various public and private organisations and art centres.